Tricyclic Antidepressant Toxicity in Emergency Medicine Medication

 Medication Summary

 Treatment of cyclic antidepressant (CA) toxicity focuses on airway management, dysrhythmias, seizures, and hypotension.
-Sodium bicarbonate, benzodiazepines, and norepinephrine are the DOCs for these complications.
+Sodium bicarbonate, benzodiazepines, and norepinephrine are the drugs of choice for these complications.

 GI decontaminant